 The Company’s geographical segments include Asia Pacific, Africa, and the Middle East, Eastern Europe, the Americas, Europe.
 The Heineken brand is the umbrella for the Group’s portfolio, which includes 300+ beers and ciders from around the world, as well as specialty, regional, and international beers.

 Customers worldwide purchase and consume the brands of the group in restaurants, bars, and retail stores.
-To produce its majority of products in the countries where they are consumed, the company uses the Local strategy.
+To produce the majority of products in the countries where they are consumed, the company uses the Local strategy.
 This reduces distribution costs and optimizes distribution efficiency.

 Brand equity – Heineken Marketing Strategy